Factbox: Short list of potential Trump administration picks

 * Jeff Sessions, senior member of the Senate Judiciary Committee who takes a hard line on immigration

-* Trey Gowdy, Republican congressman from South Carolina who headed the House committee that investigated the 2012 attacks on the U.S. mission in Benghazi, Libya
+* Trey Gowdy, representative from South Carolina who headed the House committee that investigated the 2012 attacks on the U.S. mission in Benghazi, Libya

 HEALTH AND HUMAN SERVICES SECRETARY